Helping You Find the Courage to Change in Richmond

 At the center of our philosophy is the concept of interaction between opposing forces – yin and yang – to achieve balance and harmony in life.
 While reaching the black-belt level is often a primary goal, it should be the beginning of a lifetime journey and your continuing study of martial arts.
 Learning to apply the underlying philosophy to all aspects of your life and work is the greatest benefit of all.
 Our school’s mission is to make martial arts your way of life.
 If you have the Courage to Change, the members of RTMA will be proud to be part of your journey.

-Master José Antonio Vazquez was born in Puerto Rico on November 21, 1963.
-He moved to New York at a young age and began his martial arts training at his mother's suggestion.
-He has trained for more than 35 years in taekwondo, atemi ryu jujitsu, muay thai, kendo, Krav Maga, aerobics and kickboxing.
-He has achieved ranking in many styles, including a 8th Dan in taekwondo and a 5th Dan in atemi ryu jujitsu.
+Grand Master José Antonio Vazquez was born in Puerto Rico and moved to New York at a young age and began his martial arts training at his mother’s suggestion.
+He has trained for more than 35 years in Tae Kwon Do, Atemi Ryu Jujitsu, Muay Thai, Kendo, Krav Maga, Aerobics, and Kickboxing.
+He has achieved ranking in many styles, including a 9th Dan in Tae Kwon Do and a 6th Dan in Atemi Ryu Jujitsu.

-Master Vazquez has trained with Grand Master Phillip Chenique, Soke Ron Craddock, Grand Master Seung G. Dong and Grand Master Phaung Hoang, specializing in taekwondo, pressure points, hand-to-hand combat and ground fighting.
+Grand Master Vazquez has trained with Grand Master Phillip Chenique, Soke Ron Craddock, Grand Master Seung G. Dong and Grand Master Phaung Hoang, specializing in Tae Kwon Do, pressure points, hand-to-hand combat and ground fighting.
 He now recommends, and is training with, the AFMA (American Federation of Martial Arts), a society of martial arts professionals.

 Meg Richardson, Tashi

 Meg Richardson, Tashi, is the director of the children’s programs at RTMA.
 She has more than 30 years of experience teaching and working with children.
 She is a certified elementary school teacher with 15 years’ experience teaching at a public school.
 She has taught first and second grade, and also special education collaborative classes.
 These experiences have helped her in modifying martial arts classes to accommodate various student’s learning styles and abilities.
-She holds a 2nd Dan black belt in taekwondo.
+She holds a 4th Dan black belt in Tae Kwon Do.
 In keeping with the RTMA tradition, her family members are also active martial artists.